wso2/docs-ei/en/micro-integrator/docs/setup/deployment/migrating-from-esb-5.x.x.md

 ### Set up the migration

--	Make a backup of the EI 6.x distribution (`<EI_6.x.x_HOME>` folder) to back up the product configurations.
+-	Make a backup of the ESB 5.0 distribution (`<ESB_5.0.0_HOME>` folder) to back up the product configurations.
--	Make a backup of the database used by the current EI 6.x.x deployment.
+-	Make a backup of the database used by the current ESB 5.0 deployment.
 This backup is necessary in case the migration causes any issues in the existing database.
 -	Download and install EI 7.1 in your environment:

 	!!!
 Tip